Imran Nazir Khan

 Imran Nazir Khan is an Indian actor.
-He is best known for playing character Rahul in Humari Bahu Silk and as Brogon in State of Siege: 26/11.
+Khan gained recognition through appearances in Indian television serials including Humari Bahu Silk, Bhabiji Ghar Par Hain, Main Hoon Aparajita, and Meri Bhavya Life.
+He later expanded into digital streaming content with roles in projects such as State of Siege: 26/11.
+In 2025, Imran Nazir Khan won the reality competition show Tribeverse.

 Early life

 Khan was born in Kupwara, Kashmir.

 Career

 Khan made his acting debut in the year 2019 with the TV series Abhay playing role as DJ Yoko.
 In the same year he acted as Director Ganesh in TV series Gathbandhan, as Rahul in Humari Bahu Silk and as Firdous in Aladdin.
 In 2020, Khan played as Brogon in the film State of Siege: 26/11.

 He acted in TV series Pratiksha in the year 2021.